Parallax Volatility Advisers L.P. Buys 1,322 Shares of Provention Bio, Inc. (NASDAQ:PRVB)

 Analysts Set New Price Targets

 A number of analysts have weighed in on the company.
 Cantor Fitzgerald downgraded Provention Bio from an “overweight” rating to a “neutral” rating in a report on Monday.
-HC Wainwright decreased their price target on Provention Bio from $18.00 to $16.00 and set a “buy” rating for the company in a report on Wednesday, February 15th.
-SVB Leerink increased their price target on Provention Bio from $16.00 to $19.00 and gave the stock an “outperform” rating in a report on Monday, November 21st.
-Oppenheimer increased their price target on Provention Bio from $14.00 to $18.00 and gave the stock an “outperform” rating in a report on Friday, November 18th.
-Finally, Jefferies Financial Group increased their price target on Provention Bio from $18.00 to $22.00 and gave the stock a “buy” rating in a report on Friday, November 18th.
-One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $20.00.
+Jefferies Financial Group raised their target price on Provention Bio from $18.00 to $22.00 and gave the company a “buy” rating in a research note on Friday, November 18th.
+HC Wainwright reduced their target price on Provention Bio from $18.00 to $16.00 and set a “buy” rating for the company in a research note on Wednesday, February 15th.
+SVB Leerink raised their target price on Provention Bio from $16.00 to $19.00 and gave the company an “outperform” rating in a research note on Monday, November 21st.
+Finally, Oppenheimer raised their target price on Provention Bio from $14.00 to $18.00 and gave the company an “outperform” rating in a research note on Friday, November 18th.
+One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Provention Bio has a consensus rating of “Moderate Buy” and an average price target of $20.00.

 Provention Bio Profile